crownstone/crownstone-sdk/HUB.md

     sudo snap set system experimental.hotplug=true
     sudo systemctl restart snapd

-Stick the Crownstone USB dongle in an USB port and give the hub access to the Crownstone USB dongle:
+Stick the Crownstone USB dongle in an USB port and give the hub access to the Crownstone USB dongle.
+Note: this will give it access to only this USB dongle.

     sudo snap connect crownstone-hub:serial-port core:cp2102cp2109uartbrid